jacobbweber/jacobbweber-github.io/_posts/2024-1-1-WSL-Notes.md

 ---
 layout: post
-title: "My WSL Setup Notes"
+title: "WSL Setup Notes"
 date: 2024-1-1 1:00:00 -0000
 categories:
 tags:
 ---

-First day of a new year!
-I wanted to start it off being productive by doing a little prep work for upcoming hobby projects.
+I wanted to start this new year off being productive by doing a little prep work for upcoming hobby projects.
 I cleaned up old workloads running on my hyper-v host and reinstalled the os on my PC.
 Fresh year, fresh installs.
 I went through the process of reinstalling all my stuff having the typical thoughts "Why don't I automate all this".
 I decided not having everything automated was fine.
 But setting up a quick WSL2 environment was a little tedious.
 I usually just go over to my github repo  [my-wsl-setup](https://github.com/jacobbweber/my-wsl-setup) and just copy line by line the commands I need.
 For my needs this has worked fine, I dont have the most robust or sophisticated WSL setup.
 But I do typically install Ansible, git, powershell, and dependencies.

 I went the route of creating a simple shell script, nothing fancy, but just wanted to start somewhere.
 After I got the script created I tested in out on a Win11 VM running in hyper-v